Lutando/docs-oxd/sources/plugin/wordpress/index.md

 #### Authentication

 Bypass the local WordPress login page and send users straight to the OP for authentication: Check this box so that when users attempt to login they are sent straight to the OP, bypassing the local WP login screen.
-When it is not checked, users will see the following screen when trying to loogin:
+When it is not checked, users will see the following screen when trying to login:

 ![upload](https://raw.githubusercontent.com/GluuFederation/wp_openid_connect_single_sign_on_plugin_by_gluu/master/assets/6.png)